Isocyanide: Naturally occurring isocyanides

 Only few naturally occurring compounds exhibit the isocyanide functionality.
 The first was discovered in 1957 in an extract of the mold Penicillium notatum.
 The compound xanthocillin later was used as an antibiotic.
 Since then numerous other isocyanides have been isolated.
 Most of the marine isocyanides are terpenoid, while some of the terrestrial isocyanides originate from α-aminoacids.

 Nomenclature

 IUPAC uses the prefix "isocyano" for the systematic nomenclature of isocyanides: isocyanomethane, isocyanoethane, isocyanopropane, etc.

 The sometimes used old term "carbylamine" conflicts with systematic nomenclature.
 An amine always has three single bonds, whereas an isocyanide has only one single and one multiple bond.

-The isocyanamide functional group consists of a amino group attached to an isocyano moiety.

-for nomenclature as suffix of isonitrile or prefix of isocyano is used depending upon priority table.
+The isocyanamide functional group consists of an amino group attached to an isocyano moiety.
+The isonitrile suffix or isocyano- prefix is used depending upon priority table.